Spy Kids

-Spy Kids is an American media franchise centered on a series of spy action comedy films created by Robert Rodriguez.
-The plot follows children siblings, who discover that their respective parents are spies and become involved in an espionage organization when their parents go missing.
+Spy Kids is an American media franchise centered on a series of five spy action comedy films created by Robert Rodriguez.
+The plot follows two adventurous siblings, who discover that their respective parents are spies and become involved in an espionage organization when their parents go missing.

 Background

 Influences

-Spy Kids was influenced by elements of the James Bond movies, through the genre of family films.
-The films also include Hispanic themes, as Rodriguez is of Mexican descent.
-Rodriguez has stated that the first movie was "a fusion of Willy Wonka and James Bond", while the second was the "Mysterious Island and James Bond mix".
+Spy Kids was influenced by elements of both James Bond and family films.
+The films also exhibit Latin themes, as Rodriguez is of Mexican descent.
+Rodriguez has stated that the first film was "a fusion of Willy Wonka and James Bond", while the sequel was the "Mysterious Island and James Bond mix".

-The spy organization in the films is called the OSS.
+The spy organization in the film series, dubbed the OSS.
 These initials are from the Office of Strategic Services, a former U.S. intelligence organization during World War II which later evolved into the CIA.
 The character Donnagon Giggles was named after William Joseph Donovan, the director of the original OSS.
-The initials in the Spy Kids universe are never specified on screen, but, in one of the books, they stand for the Organization of Super Spies.
+The initials in the Spy Kids canon are unspecified on screen, but, in one of the books, they stand for the Organization of Super Spies.

-Themes

-One of the main themes of Spy Kids is the unity of family.
-The children have adult responsibilities, and a lesson is that keeping secrets from family members can have a negative effect on relationships.
-The first film also deals extensively with sibling rivalry and the responsibility of older children.
-There is also a strong sense of Latino heritage.

 Technical innovations

-The other films were shot with High Definition digital video, parts of the third film using an anaglyphic process to create the 3-D effect.
+The first two films were shot with High Definition digital video, with parts of the third film using an anaglyphic process to create the 3-D effect.
 Audiences were given red/blue 3D glasses with their tickets in movie theatres.
 Four sets of these glasses were also included in the DVD release.
 The third film was used as a test for a special Texas Instruments digital projector which can project polarized 3D, which does not require the red-blue lenses, later reused for The Adventures of Sharkboy and Lavagirl in 3-D (2005).